blakeblackshear/frigate/README.md

 - Use SSDLite models

 ## Future improvements
+- [ ] Add a max size for motion and objects
+- [ ] Filter out detected objects that are not the right size
+- [ ] Change color of bounding box if motion detected
-- [ ] Look for a subset of object types
+- [x] Look for a subset of object types
 - [ ] Try and simplify the tensorflow model to just look for the objects we care about
-- [ ] MQTT messages when detected objects change
+- [x] MQTT messages when detected objects change
-- [ ] Implement basic motion detection with opencv and only look for objects in the regions with detected motion
+- [x] Implement basic motion detection with opencv and only look for objects in the regions with detected motion
-- [ ] Dynamic changes to processing speed, ie. only process 1FPS unless motion detected
+- [x] Dynamic changes to processing speed, ie. only process 1FPS unless motion detected
 - [x] Parallel processing to increase FPS
 - [ ] Look into GPU accelerated decoding of RTSP stream
 - [ ] Send video over a socket and use JSMPEG